MrDrMcCoy/vrops-cluster-repair/README.md

 * Connect to the master node via your preferred SSH client (such as Putty or MobaXterm).
 * Execute the script by typing `bash vrops-cluster-repair.bash` and follow the prompts.
   * If it does not detect all the nodes in your cluster, you should edit the file with `vim` and add them manually.
 There are comments in the file to guide you.
+  * If it throws syntax errors, your system likely converted the file to use Windows line endings.
+If this is the case, you should delete and re-create the script on your vROps node with `vim`, pasting the content of the script into the terminal from a text editor that is more advanced than Notepad (such as Sublime Text or Notepad++).

 Please submit ideas for improving this script under Issues.